swiftgift/guidelines/JADE.md

 ## JSON

-When you output JSON and raw javascript you need to always:
+When you output JSON and raw JavaScript you need to always:

   1. Use unescaped version of output
-  2. Stringify the onject yourself
+  2. Stringify the object yourself
   3. Sanitize potentially unsafe strings to avoid possible XSS

 ```jade